Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ![](./images/200/lab200-20.png)

 -   Create a network ACE for APEX.
 This is used when consuming Web services or sending outbound mail.
-Replace the * with your own IP.
 (Note: Copy and pasting will likely result in quotes changing to a different format which causes errors.
 Manually type this in your terminal if you run into errors.)

 	```
 	declare